abhijitmajumdar/docker-ros/readme.md

 `./build`

 ## Install
-`sudo dpkg -i docker-ros-deb.deb`
+`sudo apt install ./docker-ros-deb.deb`

-**NOTE**: For a fresh install, run `docker-ros start` for auto completion to work.
-This pulls down the required docker image(s) and installs default packages to enable functionality, this may take some time
+**NOTE**: For a fresh install, the installation pulls down the required docker image(s) and installs default packages to enable functionality, this may take some time

+**NOTE**: Once installation is done, resource the current shell (run `source ~/.bashrc`) OR open a new terminal for complete docker-ros functionality

 ## Use
-`docker-ros`
+`docker-ros` for help

+## Uninstall
+`sudo apt remove docker-ros-deb`